Dakota County Fair has solidified its reputation for entertaining crowds in the standing-room-only racetrack sport of Demo Derbies.

-Thursday night offered competition with the 1980s Chain & Go, Mighty Minis, retro vans, full-size and mid-size weld.
-Friday night offered wacky amusement to watch grown men wearing helmets and driving riding lawnmowers.
-It was a showdown to see who had the mightiest John Deere lawnmower that could cut up the track.
+It offered wacky amusement in the lawnmower competition.
+It can be amusing to watch grown men wearing helmets and driving riding lawnmowers on a racetrack.
+It was a showdown to see who had the mightiest John Deere lawnmower to cut up the track.

 Derby Director Mike Tix said the popular derbies are usually sold out.

 From the mechanical side, demo cars are average ordinary cars pulled out from fender benders on the highway.
-Then builders’ use their genius to rebuild engines.
-Drivers put creativity into painting the exterior car bodies with cool themes, car numbers and bright paint jobs so cars stand out on the track.
+Then builders use their ingenuity and skills to rebuild engines.
+Drivers put creativity into painting the exterior car bodies with cool themes, car numbers and paint jobs so cars stand out on the track.

-The end game is to have fun and see which fierce cars are the last one running with a driver who can still move across the grandstand track.
+The end game is to see which fierce car is the last one running on the track and to see which driver who can still move across the grandstand track.